mever-team/FairBench/docs/basics/interactive.md

 Jupyter environment, a bokeh application will start on the next output cell instead.

+!!! info When Jupyter runs on its non-default port,
+    add a respective argument (e.g., `port=8889`)
+    to interactive visualization to set appropriate permissions.

 ## Interface

 Interactive visualization starts from the top level of